 The eLibrary® database has been completely re-imagined, with a redesigned experience that more efficiently guides novice researchers to identify their research topic and find authoritative information to support their research claim.
 Now presented on the award-winning ProQuest platform, eLibrary offers two methods of access: a custom Guided Research application, and as part of the unified platform, assuring fit-for-purpose use.

 - SIRS Discoverer

 SIRS Discoverer is a multidisciplinary database for elementary and middle school learners, researchers, and educators covering curriculum areas content sets such as current events, history, health, language arts, math, science, social studies, and technology.
-All newspaper, magazine and reference content is 100% full-text, editorially-selected and indexed from over 2,200 reliable, high-quality domestic and international sources.
+All newspaper, magazine, and reference content is 100% full-text, editorially-selected and indexed from over 2,200 reliable, high-quality domestic and international sources, as well as standards-aligned, and Lexile measured.
 The collection includes 9,000 integrated educational web links, and reference materials such as the Compton's by Britannica encyclopedia and DK Eyewitness books.

 For minimum browser requirements, or assistance with browser configuration, see the ProQuest Technical Support Browser Health Checker.
 For other technical issues, contact ProQuest Technical Support via their Technical Support Portal, via phone at (800) 889-3358, or via e-mail.